03 April 2020

 Whatever it is that you sell, when your customer buys it there must be some means of physically placing it in their hands.

-You might ship direct to them from your warehouse, it could be sitting on the shelf in a retail outlet (a shop), or they might download it from the internet.
+You might ship directly to them from your warehouse, it could be sitting on the shelf in a retail outlet (a shop), or they might download it from the internet.

-The decision for how you deliver your products or services is called a distribution strategy.
+The decision for how you make your products or services available for purchase is called a distribution strategy.

 Strategy means making a choice, and a choice is made after considering all available distribution methods and selecting the best that will create a competitive advantage over your competition.

 Definition of a distribution strategy